k1-debian/images/README.md

 5. Create your own `printer.cfg`, calibrate your printer, and perform a test print.
    You can use the original Creality configs as a reference: [https://github.com/k1-debian/K1_Series_Klipper/tree/master/config](https://github.com/k1-debian/K1_Series_Klipper/tree/master/config)
    **Note:** These configs will not work directly with vanilla Klipper.

+If you want to use the original bed sensor, this project mey be interesting for you: [https://github.com/cryoz/K1_tenso_manual/blob/main/README_ENG.md](https://github.com/cryoz/K1_tenso_manual/blob/main/README_ENG.md)